widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

  f:1   Max.   :6.00   Max.   :219.0
 ```

-* Rows are named automatically, by default.
+* Rows are indexed/named automatically, by default.
 * The length of a `data.frame` is the number of columns it has
 * Use `dim()`, `nrow()`, `ncol()` to get the numbers of rows and columns